 Together we identified Incognito as an initiative that William Fry could support in a variety of impactful ways.
 Incognito is the Jack & Jill Childrens Foundation’s public art initiative which runs in April in Dublin and in May in Cork.
 Over the past two years more than 4,300 postcard-size artworks have been sold to the public for €50 each, the twist being that no one knows the artist’s identify until after they buy the piece.
 This donated artwork is a currency for specialist home nursing care hours for Jack & Jill children.

 Over 1000 Irish and International artists – including William Fry staff – contributed to this initiative.
-The exhibition included work by Tracey Emin, John Kelly, Peter Curling, Martin Gale, Olivia Golden, P.J.
-Crook, Ed Miliano, Abigail O’Brien, and Richard Gorman.
+The exhibition has included work by Tracey Emin, John Kelly, Peter Curling, Alice Maher, Martin Gale, Olivia Golden, P.J.
+Crook, Ed Miliano, Abigail O’Brien, Richard Gorman and even Bono!